syntax-tree/nlcst-is-literal/readme.md

 *   `Meant as a literal is - foo.`
 *   `The word “foo” is meant as a literal.`

+## Contribute

+See [`contribute.md` in `syntax-tree/nlcst`][contribute] for ways to get started.

+This organisation has a [Code of Conduct][coc].
+By interacting with this repository, organisation, or community you agree to abide by its terms.

 ## License

 [MIT][license] © [Titus Wormer][author]